DSgbemisola/Hands-on-Lab-Basics-of-SQL-SELECT-Statement/README.md

 # Hands-on-Project-Basics-of-SQL-SELECT-Statement
-This is an hands-on project to demostrate skills on writing SQL (Structured Query Language) statements.
+This is an hands-on project to demostrate skills on writing basic SQL SELECT statements.

 # Objectives
 The objective this project are to:
-1. Write SQL statements to query a database
+1. Write SQL statements to query SanFranciscoFilmLocations database
-2. Retrieve data records from the table of a database as resultset according to the specified criteria.
+2. Retrieve data records from the filmlocations table according to the specified criteria.

 # Highlights
 1. How does the syntax of a SELECT statement look?